 Compensation Committee.
-Our compensation committee will consist of Mr. Wei Wu, Mr. Jared Yi Wu and Mr. Yibo Shao.
-Mr. Wei Wu will be the chairman of our compensation committee.
+Our compensation committee consists of Mr. Wei Wu, Mr. Jared Yi Wu and Mr. Yibo Shao.
+Mr. Wei Wu is the chairman of our compensation committee.
 We have determined Mr. Wei Wu satisfies the "independence" requirements of Rule5605(a)(2) of the Listing Rules of the NASDAQ Stock Market.
-The compensation committee will assist the board in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
+The compensation committee assists the board in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
 Our chief executive officer may not be present at any committee meeting during which his compensation is deliberated.
-The compensation committee will be responsible for, among other things:
+The compensation committee is responsible for, among other things:

-- reviewing and approving, or recommending to the board for its approval, the compensation for our chief executive officer and other executive officers: - reviewing and recommending to the board for determination with respect to the compensation of our non-employee directors; - · reviewing periodically and approving any incentive compensation or equity plans, programs or similar arrangements; and - selecting compensation consultant, legal counsel or other adviser only after taking into consideration all factors relevant to that person's independence from management.
+- reviewing and approving, or recommending to the board for its approval, the compensation for our chief executive officer and other executive officers; - reviewing and recommending to the board for determination with respect to the compensation of our non-employee directors; - reviewing periodically and approving any incentive compensation or equity plans, programs or similar arrangements; and - selecting compensation consultant, legal counsel or other adviser only after taking into consideration all factors relevant to that person's independence from management.

 Nominating and Corporate Governance Committee.
-Our nominating and corporate governance committee will consist of Mr. Jay Wenjie Xiao, Mr. Wei Wu and Mr. Yibo Shao.
-Mr. Jay Wenjie Xiao will be the chairperson of our nominating and corporate governance committee.
+Our nominating and corporate governance committee consists of Mr. Jay Wenjie Xiao, Mr. Wei Wu and Mr. Yibo Shao.
+Mr. Jay Wenjie Xiao is the chairperson of our nominating and corporate governance committee.
 Mr. Wei Wu satisfies the "independence" requirements of Rule5605(a)(2) of the Listing Rules of the NASDAQ Stock Market.
-The nominating and corporate governance committee will assist the board of directors in selecting individuals qualified to become our directors and in determining the composition of the board and its committees.
-The nominating and corporate governance committee will be responsible for, among other things:
+The nominating and corporate governance committee assists the board of directors in selecting individuals qualified to become our directors and in determining the composition of the board and its committees.
+The nominating and corporate governance committee is responsible for, among other things: